Last Updated on

 - Stir in 1 tablespoon of your Wonder Oil.

 - Stir in about 8-10 drops of your fragrance.
 How much it takes depends on how strong your fragrance is and how strong you like your perfume.
-Experiment.
+Experiment until you find the perfect amount for your scent.

 - Pour it into a little container with a lid and let it sit until it turns solid.